zac-heisey/murray-lampert/_posts/2019-05-15-summer-2019-home-remodeling-trends.markdown

 categories:
 - Home Remodeling
 featured-image: "/uploads/buy-new-vs-remodel.jpg"
-excerpt: Summer is here and we're excited to share the 5 home remodeling trends we believe will be huge this season.
+description: Summer is here and we're excited to share the 5 home remodeling trends we believe will be huge this season.
 Check out our Summer 2019 home remodeling trends.
 author: Gregg Cantor
 layout: blocks